Water in your basement leads to mold growth, wood rot, and destroys property.

 Are your gutters and downspouts working effectively to direct roof runoff away from the house foundation?
 If not, correct problems with clogged or overflowing gutters, and install downspout extensions as necessary to protect the foundation from excessive hydrostatic pressure.

 Make sure to replace an old tank-type water heater before the interior rusts out and causes a major basement flood.
 Rubber supply hoses for your washing machine should also be replaced if they show signs of cracking.
 Check water supply and drain lines for leaks, and protect water lines from freezing and bursting.

 The most effective way to protect your basement from water that leaks in from outside the foundation is to install an interior drain and sump pump system.
-The patented WaterGuard® drain system available from Basement Systems is a hidden interior drain that captures water before it reaches the basement floor.
+The patented WaterGuard® drainage system available from Basement Systems is a hidden interior drain that captures water before it reaches the basement floor.
 The water is piped to a sump pump that automatically discharges the water outside your house.
-With more than 25 years of refinements and innovations in this waterproofing system, Basement Systems can offer the best dry basement warranty available.
+With more than 25 years of refinements and innovations in this waterproofing system, Basement Systems can offer the best warranty available.